Matt Cain: 2012

 On April 2, 2012, Cain agreed to a five-year contract extension worth a guaranteed $112.5 million through 2017 with an option for 2018.
 Coupled with $15 million he was already scheduled to be paid, the extension made his total contract worth $127.5 million; at the time, this was the largest contract ever received by a right-handed pitcher.
 Cain earned a $5 million signing bonus, and earned $20 million each season from 2013 to 2017.
 His $21 million option for 2018 would vest automatically if he was not on the disabled list to an elbow or shoulder injury in 2017 and if he reached 400 innings in 2016 and 2017 combined.
 If the option failed to vest, the Giants could either pick up the $21 million option or pay a $7.5 million buyout.
 Cain was scheduled to become a free agent after the 2012 season.

 On April 13, pitching the Giants' home opener, Cain threw a complete game shut out, striking out 11.
-Facing 28 batters in 9 innings, one over the minimum, he allowed a single baserunner on a hit to James McDonald, the pitcher for the Pittsburgh Pirates.
+Facing 28 batters in 9 innings, one over the minimum, he allowed a single baserunner on a hit to Pittsburgh Pirates pitcher James McDonald.
 It was the third one-hitter of Cain's career.
 In his next start, on April 18, Cain threw another 9 shutout innings using only 91 pitches, dueling Cliff Lee of the Phillies who threw 102 pitches over 10 scoreless innings.
 The first 9 innings took only 1 hour and 49 minutes.
 The Giants went on to win in the 11th inning.

 Following a dominant first half, Cain was selected to the All-Star Game and was chosen by manager Tony La Russa to be the NL's starting pitcher.
 On July 10 at Kauffman Stadium, Cain allowed a leadoff single to Derek Jeter before retiring the six remaining hitters he faced; he was the winning pitcher in an 8–0 decision.
 On July 21, Cain hit his sixth career home run, off of Phillies' pitcher Cole Hamels in the third inning of a 10-inning, 6–5 Giants' victory.
-Later in that inning Hamels hit his first career home run off of Cain, making this the first time since 2002 when two pitchers have homered off of each other in the same game (Kevin Millwood and Denny Stark were the last to do it).
+Later in that inning, Hamels hit his first career home run off of Cain, making this the first time since 2002 when two pitchers have homered off of each other in the same game and the first in major league history to have occurred in the same inning (Kevin Millwood and Denny Stark were the last to do it).